Livia S. Eberlin: Awards and recognition

 Eberlin was named among the Forbes "30 Under 30" list in 2015.
 She won the Marion Milligan Mason Award of the American Association for the Advancement of Science in 2016.
 The award is given every two years to promising young female researchers in chemistry.

 She won the MacArthur "Genius" Fellowship from the John D. and Catherine T. MacArthur Foundation in 2018 for her research on the use of mass spectrometry "to differentiate more quickly and accurately diseased from healthy tissues during surgery".
 She is the first UT Austin professor to win MacArthur grant this century.
 The award consists of a $625,000 no-strings-attached grant.
 According to the foundation, this award goes to "extraordinarily talented and creative individuals as an investment in their potential".
 She also won the Moore Inventor Fellowship in 2018.
-She was named on the Power List by the Analytical Scientist in 2014, 2018, 2019, 2021 and 2022.
+She received the 2020 Curt Brunnée Award from the International Mass Spectrometry Foundation.
+She was named on the Power List by the Analytical Scientist in 2014, 2018, 2019, 2021, 2022, 2023, and 2024.
+She received the 2024 Norman Hackerman Award from the Welch Foundation and the Biemann Medal from the American Society for Mass Spectrometry in 2025.